galang-nur/galang-nur/README.md

 # Hello,
-I am Galang, an information technology undergraduate student.
-I am interested in a few subjects such as web development and data science.
-Both are subjects that I currently learning.
-Other than that, I also like to talk about sports, history, and movies.
+Galang is an information technology undergraduate student. interested in a few subjects such as web development and data science.
+Both are subjects that he is currently focused on.
+Other than that, he also likes to talk about sports, history, and movies.

 Nice to meet you
 <!--